DMCB Counselling Service

 Single Counselling Sessions

-Sessions last for 50 minutes and take place online.
+Sessions last for 50 minutes and take place online or by telephone, please ask if you are looking for face-to-face sessions.

 Note: Sessions are payable 48 hours in advance.
 Cancellations of less than 48 hours notice may be charged.

 Feel free to contact me by filling in the contact form below if you have any questions about how counselling works, or to arrange an short initial telephone conversation.
-This enables us to discuss the reasons you are thinking of coming to counselling, whether it could be helpful for you and whether I am the right therapist to help.
+This enables us to discuss the reasons you are thinking of coming to counselling, whether it could be helpful for you and whether you feel I am the right therapist for you.

-You can also call me on 07407 416274 if you would prefer to leave a message or speak to me first.
+You can also call me on 07407 416274 if you would prefer to leave a message or ask questions first.
 I am happy to discuss any queries or questions you may have prior to arranging an initial appointment.
+Please see comments form former clients below (all have consented for this to be used in my website)

 Some frequently asked questions